HZeyen/PyRefra/README.md

 # RefracPy
-Software pacage for treatment and tomography of multishot refaction seismic data
+Software package for treatment and tomography of multishot refaction seismic data